mobie/mobie.github.io/tutorials/mobie_project_creator.md

 For all images, make sure your unit and voxel size are set correctly!
 The project creator only allows images with the same unit to be added to the same project (e.g. all micrometre or all nanometre etc...)

-**Note**: if your images are particularly large, it will be more efficient to convert your images outside of imageJ. e.g. using this [python library](https://github.com/mobie/mobie-utils-python)
+**Note**: if your images are particularly large, it will be more efficient to convert your images outside of imageJ. e.g. using our [python library](https://github.com/mobie/mobie-utils-python)

 #### Current open image